sap-tutorials/Tutorials/tutorials/xsa-xsodata/xsa-xsodata.md

 	![file name](2.png)

 3. You want to define an OData service to expose the business partner table.
 The syntax of the XSODATA service is relative easy for this use case.
 You need only define a namespace (your package path), the name of the HANA Table you will base the service from (`dev602.data::MD.BusinessPartner`) and the name of the OData entity (`BusinessPartners`).
 Therefore the content of the XSODATA file would be.
-Note: if you don’t want to type this code, we recommend that you cut and paste it from this web address `http://<hostname>:51013/workshop/admin/ui/exerciseMaster/?workshop=dev602&sub=ex3_10`
+Note: if you don't want to type this code, we recommend that you cut and paste it from this web address `http://<hostname>:51013/workshop/admin/ui/exerciseMaster/?workshop=dev602&sub=ex3_10`

 	![odata service](3.png)